Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Introduction

-In this paper, we propose a PU learning approach to estimate $\alpha$ when positives are SCAR or SNAR, and compare our estimation error in simulated and real data versus other algorithms.
+In this paper, we propose a PU learning approach to estimate $\alpha$ when positives are SCAR or SNAR, and evaluating its performance in simulated and real data.
 We assess the performance with class imbalance in both modest and large datasets and over a rigorous $\alpha$ range.
 Our contributions are summarized as follows: \begin{enumerate} \itemsep0em \item We propose PULSCAR, a PU learning algorithm for estimating $\alpha$ when the SCAR assumption holds.
 It uses kernel density estimates of the positive and unlabeled distributions of ML probabilities to estimate $\alpha$.
-Innovations include: \begin{enumerate} \item Using the beta distribution for density estimation where the $[0\ldots 1]$ support of the beta function matches that of the probability distributions generated from ML classifiers \cite{pulsnar_38}.
-A bandwidth heuristic is introduced for the beta distribution, with good empirical performance for $\alpha$ estimation. \item Introducing an error function whose derivative maximum provides a rapid, robust estimate of $\alpha$. \end{enumerate} \item We propose PULSNAR, a PU learning algorithm for estimating $\alpha$ when the positives are SNAR, that uses a novel clustering approach to divide the positives into several subsets that can have separate $\alpha$ estimates versus the unlabeled.
-These sub-problems are more SCAR-like and are solved with PULSCAR. \item We propose a method to calibrate the probabilities of PU examples to their true (unknown) labels in SCAR and SNAR settings. \item We propose a method to improve the classification performance in SCAR and SNAR settings. \item We simulate PU learning data with large deviations from the SCAR assumption, and generate SCAR and SNAR problems from fully-labeled ML repository data. \item We release an open-source Python package for our PULSNAR and PULSCAR algorithms that fully integrates with scikit-learn, enabling multiple state-of-the-art ML algorithms (e.g., XGBoost, catboost, etc.). \end{enumerate}
+The algorithm employs the beta distribution to estimate density and introduces an objective function whose derivative maximum provides a rapid, robust estimate of $\alpha$. \item We propose PULSNAR, a PU learning algorithm for estimating $\alpha$ when the positives are SNAR.
+It employs a clustering approach to group SNAR positives into subtypes and estimates separate $\alpha$ for each subtype using PULSCAR on positives from each cluster and all unlabeled instances.
+The final $\alpha$ is calculated by aggregating the $\alpha$ estimated for each subtype. \item We propose methods to calibrate the probabilities of PU examples to their true (unknown) labels and improve the classification performance in SCAR and SNAR settings. \end{enumerate}